MGensheimer/SHARP/README.md

 The code was tested in MATLAB R2012b in Linux.
 It requires the Image Processing Toolbox and Sameer Agarwal's free Spectral Clustering Toolbox, available here: http://homes.cs.washington.edu/~sagarwal/code.html

+To calculate Haralick texture features (one of the comparison methods mentioned in the paper), install Avinash Uppuluri's GLCM_Features4.m, available here: http://www.mathworks.com/matlabcentral/fileexchange/22354-glcmfeatures4-m-vectorized-version-of-glcmfeatures1-m-with-code-changes

-To install, simply add the SHARP and Spectral Clustering Toolbox directories to the MATLAB path.
+To install, simply add the code and toolbox directories to the MATLAB path.

 ### How to use